Pandiselvi3899/Bus-Ticket-Booking/README.md

 * Sign-In & Sign-Up Pages.

-* Uses Token based system, so only registered users can access the website  passport js.
+* Uses Token based system, so only registered users can access the website.

-* Password hashing using passport js.

 * Has a profile page, which will display all information about the signed in user.